lijianwen1997/ROSEBUD/README.md

 ### Wabash River Images
 249 images were obtained from video recorded on a GoPro Hero 4 on Purdue's Mahmoudian labs' [BREAM ASV] (https://ieeexplore.ieee.org/document/9389236) during an autonomous traversal of the Wabash River in Tippacanoe County, Indiana in July of 2021.
 The images encompass the river milage between Davis Ferry and Shamrock parks.
-Many bridges anddother boats are present within this subset, but due to the high water level at the time of data collection few obstacles are present in the river.
+Many bridges and other boats are present within this subset, but due to the high water level at the time of data collection few obstacles are present in the river and thus images.

 ### Sugar Creek Images
-300 images were collected from a canoe on a GoPro hero 4 on September of 2021 during a manned traversal of Sugar Creek in the state of Indiana.
+300 images were collected from a canoe on a GoPro Hero 4 on September of 2021 during a manned traversal of Sugar Creek in the state of Indiana.
 The impages in this subset contain many compelx features and shapes from the twisiting and winding sandbars and debris within the creek at the time of traversal.